soenkehahn/fvar/README.md

   - An FVar can always point to a file that doesn't exist.
 How do we deal with that?
     - We provide 'existsFVar'.
   - How can you use two distinct FVar-stores in the same program? 'setFVarRoot' makes this difficult.
+    - We should provide a more basic interface where you have to supply the root directory to all operations that need it.
+The interface with 'setFVarRoot' should be implemented on top of that as a convenience layer.